vonWolfehaus/von-physics/README.md

 * My implementation is taken from: http://gamedev.tutsplus.com/tutorials/implementation/create-custom-2d-physics-engine-aabb-circle-impulse-resolution
 * And for the circles, a combination of the above and: http://bluethen.com/wordpress/index.php/processing-app/do-you-like-balls/

 Add gravity to any vector-based page (uncomment it in geom/*.js) and you'll see multi-body stuff just doesn't work.
 That shit is WAY more complicated.
+You'll see this isn't a problem with the balls because they're moved according to their MTD, while the AABB example only tries to correct for floating point error, which isn't enough.

 Other neat things that deal with vectors and or physics:
 * Flocking done well: http://bluethen.com/wordpress/index.php/processing-app/flock-ai/